 - 1. From the ToothFairy Settings window, click on the About tab.
 Then click the Save Diagnostic Report button. - 2.
 Choose a location such as your desktop and click Save.
 Saving the report may take a minute or so. - 3.
 Create an e-mail to toothfairy@c-command.com2 and drag the Diagnostic Report.tbz file into the e-mail message to include it as an attachment/enclosure.

-If you can't launch ToothFairy, you can access the log directly, rather than using the automated diagnostic reporter:
+If you can't launch ToothFairy, you can access the log directly (if you're using macOS 10.15 or later), rather than using the automated diagnostic reporter: